-Less than half of the schools offer skill-based courses.
-While fewer than half of the schools offer courses beyond the conventional academic subjects for Grade 9 and above, among those that do, student participation is not up to the mark.
-There is a need to consider expanding the availability of such courses and further enhance student engagement where they are offered.
+While fewer than half of the schools offer courses beyond the conventional academic subjects for Grade 9 and above, among those that do, student participation is over half.
+There remains room to both expand the availability of such courses and to enhance student engagement where they are offered.